All Episodes

 I don't see it.

-And neither apparently do the people they're Polling.
+And neither apparently do the people they're polling.

 And there's trouble at the pump.

-Forty-four percent call it a serious hardship.
+44% call it a serious hardship.

 They're also upset about Afghanistan.

-At the same time, the politico has a story.
+At the same time, the Politico has a story.

-Republicans sounds alarm over American decline.
+Republicans sound alarm over American decline.

-Republican activists in this key presidential state, the story out of Iowa, have a dark foreboding feeling that America is in decline.
+Republican activists in this key presidential state, the story out of Iowa, have a dark, foreboding feeling that America is in decline.

-They believe the nation is hurting and hurtling in the wrong direction, and worse, on the brink of losing its unique place in the world.
+They believe the nation is hurting and hurtling in the wrong direction and worse, on the brink of losing its unique place in the world.

 Some see him as hostile to the notion of American exceptionalism.